DEONSKY/ProjectManagementAppDoc/README.md

 - Auditor Settings

 ### Project Page:
 Project Page includes all tasks of the projects in this screen.
 Default and project based fields can be display, group sort and filtered here.
 Users can navigate to documentations or dashboards from header navigation.
 Users can select default view from options for project (Saves inside project data for fast access).
-If parse by section option selected every tasks will gruop by leaf section in supporting views
+If parse by section option selected every tasks will gruop by leaf section in supporting views.
+Views, Documents, Dashboards, Meetings view options: Include only own leaf elements (task, meeting, dashboard or documents).
+Include all child leaf elements group by main roots.
+Include all child leaf elements group by leaf roots

 ### Header Nav:
 User can change view type or navigate documentation,dashboard pages inside this navigation.
 Also users can add new views with button inside this navigation.
 Also user can acces project or section settings from this nav.
 Custom fields, automations etc.